based on Reviews

 The most important omega-3 fatty acids include:

-• the 3-fold saturated alpha-linolenic acid (ALA), which is found in linseed, rapeseed and walnut oil
+• the triple-saturated alpha-linolenic acid (ALA), which is found in linseed, rapeseed and walnut oil

 • the 6-fold saturated docosahexaenoic acid (DHA), which is found in fish oils and some algae

-Omega-3 fatty acids (also called linoleic acid) are among the “essential fatty acids“, which the body cannot produce itself from other nutrients.
-In addition to omega-3, this also includes omega-6 fatty acids, which are also known as linoleic acid.
-While there is usually no shortage of omega-6 fatty acids in our diet, the situation is different with omega-3: according to the 12th nutrition report of the German Nutrition Society (DGE), the recommended amounts for fish, namely 80-150 grams of low-fat sea fish and 70 grams of fatty sea fish per week, are significantly undercut by both men and women.
-Men consume an average of just 250 mg of EPA/DHA per day, and women only 150 mg.
-This underlines the importance of dietary supplements in the supply of omega-3 fatty acids.
+Omega-3 fatty acids (also called linolenic acid) are among the “essential fatty acids“which the body cannot produce itself from other nutrients.
+Besides omega-3, this includes…” v.a...the omega-6 fatty acid, also known as linoleic acid.
+While omega-6 fatty acids are usually plentiful in our diet, the situation is quite different with omega-3: according to the 12th Nutrition Report of the German Nutrition Society (DGE), the recommended amounts of fish—namely 80-150 grams of lean fish and 70 grams of fatty fish per week—are significantly undershot by both men and women.
+Men consume an average of only 250 mg of EPA/DHA per day, and women even less, at just 150 mg.
+This underscores the importance of dietary supplements for ensuring adequate omega-3 fatty acid intake.

-In addition to the absolute amount, the optimal ratio of omega-6 to omega-3 fatty acids is also important.
-According to nutritional scientists, this is 3-5 to 1.
+Besides the absolute amount, the optimal ratio of omega-6 to omega-3 fatty acids is also important.
+According to nutritionists, this should be 3-5 to 1.
 In reality, however, it is 20:1.
-Too much omega-6 fatty acid (especially arachidonic acid) is problematic in inflammatory diseases such as rheumatism and arthritis.
-The EPA fatty acid displaces the arachidonic acid within the metabolism and thus counteracts inflammation.
-In order to benefit from the advantages of omega-6 fatty acids without harming the body elsewhere, a balanced ratio of omega-6 to omega-3 fatty acids is therefore important.
+An excess of omega-6 fatty acids is problematic (v.aArachidonic acid) in inflammatory diseases such as rheumatism and arthritis.
+The EPA fatty acid displaces arachidonic acid in the metabolism and thus counteracts inflammation.
+Therefore, to benefit from the advantages of omega-6 fatty acids without harming the body elsewhere, a balanced ratio of omega-6 to omega-3 fatty acids is important.

-DHA contributes to the maintenance of normal brain function and vision provided that at least 250 mg are consumed daily.
-In addition, EPA and DHA contribute to normal heart function provided that they are consumed in an amount of 250 mg daily.
-Replacing saturated fatty acids with monounsaturated and/or polyunsaturated fatty acids in the diet helps maintain normal blood cholesterol levels.
+DHA contributes to the maintenance of normal Brain function and eyesight EPA and DHA contribute to normal cellular function, provided at least 250 mg are ingested daily.
+Heart function This is beneficial, provided they are consumed in a daily amount of 250 mg.
+Replacing saturated fatty acids with monounsaturated and/or polyunsaturated fatty acids in the diet contributes to maintaining normal blood cholesterol levels.

-With reference to infants The intake of DHA (100 mg daily) contributes to the normal development of vision up to 12 months of age.
-The intake of DHA (200 mg daily additional) by the mother contributes to the normal development of the brain and eyes in the fetus and breastfed infant.
+With reference to infants Daily intake of DHA (100 mg) contributes to the normal development of vision up to 12 months of age.
+Additional daily intake of DHA by the mother (200 mg) contributes to the normal development of the brain and eyes in the fetus and breastfed infant.

-Omega-3 fatty acids help to maintain a normal cholesterol and triglyceride levels in the blood and to maintain normal blood pressure (this requires 2 or3 g daily required).
+Omega-3 fatty acids contribute to a normal cholesterol and triglyceride levels in the blood and to maintain normal blood pressure (2 or 3 g daily are required for this).

-It states, among other things: “People who eat fish and other seafood have a lower risk of various chronic diseases […]."
+It says there u.a.: “People who eat fish and other seafood have a lower risk of various chronic diseases […]."

-The current study situation regarding the influence of omega-3 fatty acids on health includes the following: subject areas called:
+The following are the current state of research regarding the influence of omega-3 fatty acids on health.
+Topics named:

-Alzheimer's disease, dementia and cognitive function: Some - but not all - research shows that people who consume more omega-3 fatty acids from foods like fish may have a lower risk of developing Alzheimer's disease, dementia, and other problems with cognitive function.
-More research on the effects of omega-3 fatty acids on the brain is needed.
+Alzheimer's disease, dementia and cognitive functionSome—but not all—studies suggest that people who consume more omega-3 fatty acids from foods like fish may have a lower risk of developing Alzheimer's disease, dementia, and other cognitive impairments.
+Further research on the effects of omega-3 fatty acids on the brain is needed.

 Qidosha products

-The key to the effectiveness of omega 3 fatty acids is the proportion of EPA and EHA - both components are particularly high in the QIDOSHA product at 50 and 25% respectively.
-DHA is particularly important for brain performance and can support learning and thinking skills when optimally available in the body.
-EPA, on the other hand, is particularly supportive during physical exertion and can have a positive effect on mood.
+The effectiveness of omega-3 fatty acids depends on the proportion of EPA and EHA – both components are particularly high in the QIDOSHA product, at 50% and 25% respectively.
+DHA is especially important for brain function and, when optimally available in the body, can support learning and cognitive abilities.
+EPA, on the other hand, provides support, particularly during physical exertion, and can have a positive effect on mood.

 No more products available for purchase